-Not only is this Carrot and Lentil soup cheap, easy to make and healthy, but it is protein packed and really hearty and comforting.
-This is one of the cheapest soups you can make, and full of flavour.
+Not only is this Spiced Carrot and Lentil Soup cheap and easy to make, but it is nutritious and protein packed - a really hearty and comforting soup that is ready in under 30 minutes.
+This carrot and lentil soup is one of the cheapest soups you can make, and full of flavour.

-Lentils are a really good budget ingredient and you can buy them in bulk at health food stores to make them even cheaper.
+Lentils are a great budget ingredient and you can buy them in bulk to make them even cheaper.
 Like other pulses, they are a good source of protein and they are low in fat too.
-We add lentils to other dishes like curries or pies to bulk them out in replace of some of the meat to save even more money.

 This spiced carrot and lentil soup is really hearty and comforting.
 It's basically a hug in a bowl.
 Perfect for a chilly day, scooped up with some crusty bread or a soft flatbread.
 It's nutrient dense comfort food!
+It also freezes really well, making it great for batch cooking.

 Jump to: